When was Donald Trump born?

 Trump would contract Covid himself and require treatment in hospital, where he proceeded to engage with questionable media opportunities to show he was far healthier than he perhaps truly was.

 While there is so much to dissect within this single term of domestic policy, there are also many events and situations within foreign affairs.
-Trump was keen to appear as a strong leader and dominant figure from the start.
+From the start, Trump was keen to appear as a strong leader and dominant figure.

 Donald Trump had also been speaking at the “Save America” rally at the time.
 Crowds then stormed the building in a display of vandalism and public disorder, causing staff fears that they may try and destroy the ballots.